 If you are planning to take any trips that involve staying in a hotel or at someone else’s home, be sure not to pick up any hitchhikers along the way — specifically bed bugs.

 Bed bugs travel from home to home through the furniture, especially mattresses, and they can sneak into your clothes and suitcases if left on the bed, floor or on a piece of infested furniture.
+You can take a look at this resource to find the best floor mattresses which will not just provide you with the best comfort, but as they are extremely lightweight, thus they can be easily maintained and cleaned.

 When checking into your hotel room, or upon arriving at a host’s home, look for signs of the pests along mattress seams, behind the headboard, under the bed frame and box spring, along room baseboards and in or under other upholstered furniture.
 Also be sure to check luggage racks before using them.